 Busking is a lot of fun but to make life easier for yourself maybe try out a ¾ size guitar or even a ukulele.
 Try to find a balance between something you’re happy to use and something that is easy to lug about.

-From everybody here at PMT, we hope you found this article useful, and that you have a safe and enjoyable time busking.
+From everybody here at PMT, we hope you found this article useful, found some essential busking gear, and that you have a safe and enjoyable time busking.

 Essential Busking Gear